 - Harmakhis: Here, Horus portrayed himself as the rising sun and personified the resurrection or eternity.
 The best example is that of the Great Sphinx at the Giza Plateau.

-- Haroeris: An early form of Horus, Haroeris is the Horus, the elder; with a great level of importance attached to his personality, he was the premium king of the Upper Egypt.
+- Haroeris: An early form of Horus, Haroeris is the Horus, the elder; with a great level of importance attached to his personality, he was the premium king of Upper Egypt.
 Historians also presume that he is either the son or the husband of Hathor.
 He was also the brother to Osiris and Seth.
 Horus, the elder also conquered Seth (the king and patron of Lower Egypt) sometimes during 3000 BC.
 Horus, the elder was a powerful god with a pronounced falcon-head accentuated with the crowns of both the Upper and Lower Egypt.
-He gave birth to four sons namely, Duamutef, Imsety, Hapi and Qebehsenuef, who represented the domain of creation and rebirth.
+He gave birth to four sons namely, Duamutef, Imsety, Hapi, and Qebehsenuef, who represented the domain of creation and rebirth.

 - Horus Behdety: People living on the edge of the western delta at Behdet revered Horus the elder, with their life and soul.
 He was the chief defender and protector of Re during his primary and earthly kingship against Seth.
 He is also a fiery falcon that always flew over the pharaoh during wars and battles.